 Set against the background of the Shore to Shore Exhibition, 40 participants enjoyed rich discussions on the boat builders and boatyards of Westchester and Long Island, the teaching of traditional boat building, the latest occupational research on the racetrack backstretch community, the Erie Canal grain elevator workers and dairy famers in Northern New York.
 The day closed with a panel discussion from mentors of traditional trades including boat building, stone masonry and African drumming.
 NYFS thanks all our participants who made NYFS’ 65th Annual Conference such a tremendous success.

-Please look for a fuller article on the conference in an upcoming edition of Voices, including an interview with our guest speaker Adam Green, founder and executive director of Rocking the Boat, a non-profit organization that uses traditional boat building as a vehicle to empower the youth of the South Bronx.
+READ Lisa Overholser’s article on the conference in Voices, including an interview with our guest speaker Adam Green, founder and executive director of Rocking the Boat, a non-profit organization that uses traditional boat building as a vehicle to empower the youth of the South Bronx.

 SEE AGENDA AND CONFERENCE PHOTOS